 In the US undergraduate courses are usually four years, while in the UK and other European countries they are three years.
-Some UK science courses are four years.
+In the UK you can often extend the

 Application Process

 The application process to UK universities is much simpler, easier and more transparent than that to US universities.
 UK universities are generally most interested in your academic abilities whereas many US universities are much more concerned about your values, extracurricular activities and story.